 COVID Testing Available At Both Locations: Rapid, PCR, and Antibody testing.

 Knowing about your health and your body’s functioning can help you better take care of your body at any level of health.
-In his Midtown East, Manhattan, office, Jeffery Tun, MD, provides comprehensive physical exams and can identify early signs of diseases with no symptoms.
-To book your next physical exam, call the New York City office directly, or use the convenient online scheduling tool today.
+In his Midtown East, Manhattan, and Forest Hills, Queens, offices, Jeffery Tun, MD, provides comprehensive physical exams and can identify early signs of diseases with no symptoms.
+To book your next physical exam, call the New York City offices directly, or use the convenient online scheduling tool today.

 A physical exam is a vital part of preventive health care.
 During a physical exam with Dr. Tun, he assesses numerous aspects of your health and overall wellbeing to identify early signs of diseases and health complications.

 Dr. Tun compares your results to the averages for someone of your same age and gender.
 He also compares them to past results from your previous physical exams.

 If Dr. Tun finds anything out of the ordinary for you, he might recommend further testing like ultrasound imaging or lab tests before creating an appropriate treatment plan.

 Ultrasound imaging can help him identify conditions that don’t cause symptoms or that he can only identify with a view of your organs or blood flow.
 Lab testing can help him diagnose infections or other conditions affecting your body’s chemistry.

 Your physical exams might change slightly as your risk for certain diseases and conditions increases with age.
 Each physical exam includes biometric analytics, a clinical screening that measures many parts of your health, and several important physical characteristics.

 During your biometric screening, Dr. Tun measures your: